aubreypc/cs203-S2019-conduct/conduct.md

 * Attendance
 * Deadlines
 * Communication
-* Participation
+* Participation:

-Openness, collaboration and participation are core aspects of our work
+1. Openness, collaboration and participation are core aspects of our work
+2. Participation gives room for exchange of ideas that people can work on and implement as a group
+3. Room for team bonding as one must know the members in the team well enough to work together on a project
+4. Leads to discussions on the actions being either right or wrong

 * Conduct
 * Decisions
 * Postmortems